 Adding miles: you’re a few miles from the Concow Road ride (straight up Hwy 70) and a 15-minute car ride from the Oroville to Forbestown ride.

 Afterthought: The spring wildflowers are a treat if you can schedule your ride to coincide with the bloom.
 Bring a lock and walking shoes and do your best impression of the Sound of Music’s Maria through the fields of lupine, goldfields, and owl clover.
 Start at the obvious parking lot on the north side of the road and follow the little creek downstream to get to a lovely waterfall.
 Of course to see wildflowers you risk rain, for that is the rainy season—which is why the Wildflower century is ironically run later in the year after all the flowers are gone.
 Wildflower websites will tell you when the Table Mt. wildflowers are peaking (usually March to early April).
 But of course with wildflowers come wildflower tourists.
 Table Mountain Blvd. is thick with traffic on wildflower weekends, and there’s no room on the road for them and you, so absolutely do not do this ride on a weekend day during wildflower season.

-You might wonder why, if mine is the good direction, the Wildflower Century goes the other way.
+You might wonder why, if clockwise is the preferred direction, the Wildflower Century goes the other way.
 It’s about safety.
 Long ago the Century did go my direction, but a cyclist was killed by a car while descending Table Mountain Road, and the ride committee decided the descent couldn’t handle thousands of cyclists at high speed dodging cars on a weekend.